 SNAP ABAWD Time Limits

-OTDA will continue to waive the ABAWD time limit rule in all counties from October 1, 2022, through September 30, 2023.
+OTDA will continue to waive the ABAWD time limit rule in all counties through February 29, 2024.

 Under normal circumstances, childless adults between the ages of 18 and 49—referred to in SNAP regulations as Able-Bodied Adults Without Dependents (ABAWD)—are subject to a time limit rule.
 SNAP benefits under the ABAWD rule are limited to three months within a three-year period, unless the individual is working or enrolled in a work program for 80 hours each month.